xhorac19/inventor-http-header-validator/docs/deployment.md

 ### 3. Wire it into your HTTP monitoring pipeline

 The analyzer expects one JSON log entry per line on stdin or from a file.
-Feed it the output of whatever HTTP monitoring tool you use by writing entries in the format described in the usage manual.
+Feed it the output of the HTTP monitoring tool.

 **Continuous log tail** — if your monitoring tool appends to a log file in real time, run the analyzer as a log processor that tails the file: